Children of the Corn II: The Final Sacrifice: Production

+Development

+Larry Kupin and Harry E. Sloan, both of whom had previously headed New World Pictures, took advantage of the company's uncertain financial future and acquired the rights to both Children of the Corn and Hellraiser for Trans-Atlantic Pictures with plans to exploit both properties with decresaed risk to themselves by partnering with multiple production and distribution companies.
+A. L. Katz and Gilbert Adler were working on the TV series Freddy's Nightmares when they were approached to develop the script for the Children of the Corn sequel.
+David Price, who had previously directed Son of Darkness: To Die For II, was hesitant at first when approached to direct the film as he knew about Stephen King's vocal dislike of the first film.
+Price eventually garnered more enthusiasm after reading Katz and Adler's script, then under the title of Children of the Corn II: Deadly Harvest, feeling it opened up the world presented in the first film allowing for more characterization since the townspeople weren't all killed off at the beginning.

+Filming

-Producers of the original Children of the Corn film, New World Pictures sold the rights to Trans-Atlantic Pictures.Film production began at the end of spring 1991, and shooting began in July in Liberty, North Carolina.
+Film production began at the end of spring 1991, and shooting began in July in Liberty, North Carolina.
+The shoot lasted just four weeks.
 Most of the cast were locals, including the children.
 The scene involving an elderly woman flying through a store window after her wheelchair becomes controlled by Micah was filmed in downtown Ramseur, North Carolina.
 The scene where Micah and the children of the corn burn the town elders was filmed in a home at the corner of Asheboro St. and Luther Ave. in Liberty.
 The home was burned for the film and a vacant lot remains where the house once stood.
 The production crew used a local parsonage at the corner of Fayetteville and Raleigh Sts. in Liberty as its headquarters during shooting.
 Brian Yuzna's son Xeno appears as one of the children of the corn.

 In the DVD commentary, director David Price said during the shoot there was a local Christian group who held a few (low-key) protests during filming, and he received a dead rodent on his door step as a warning.
 As a result, the production constructed their own church for a few scenes in the film.
 Despite this, no actual incidents occurred.

 Also in the DVD commentary, Price said the ending involving Red Bear painting a stone was added at the last minute.
 Originally, it involved John Garrett making a phone call to his tabloid at a phone booth by the side of the road near the cornfield, only to have it swallowed into the earth by He Who Walks Behind The Rows, killing him.
 This was scrapped due to budget constraints.

-According to the original draft of the script, the film was going to be called Children of the Corn II: Deadly Harvest.
+The film had a working title of Children of the Corn: The Awakening during early stages of production.
+The film was also screened in Italy in 1992 with the title Children of the Corn II: Deadly Harvest.